-This priority research area involves basic research on nuclear chemistry and radiochemical separations, and in particular, the chemistry of transuranic elements and separation research involving radioactive materials.
-Applications encouraged under this topic should address the fundamental science underpinning the extraction and separation of fission products and actinides explored using experiment and theory, emphasizing separation research that is directly responsive to the research needs described in the report from the Office of Science workshop on Basic Research Needs for Environmental Management (July 8-11, 2015) to elucidate electronic and molecular structure as well as reaction thermodynamics.
+This priority research area involves basic research on nuclear chemistry and radiochemical separations, and in particular, the chemistry of transuranic elements and separation research involving radioactive isotopes.
+All aspects of transuranic chemistry are encouraged.
+Separation science applications encouraged under this topic should address the fundamental science underpinning the extraction and separation of fission products and actinides, emphasizing separation research that is directly responsive to the research needs described in the report from the Office of Science workshop on Basic Research Needs for Environmental Management (July 8-11, 2015) to elucidate electronic and molecular structure as well as reaction thermodynamics.
 Of particular interest is research for resolving the f-electron challenge; the chemical and physical properties of these elements to determine solution, interfacial and solid-state bonding and reactivity; fundamental transactinide chemical properties; and bonding relationships among the actinides.